 Meetings.
 Meetings and discussions on the grievance held between the parties in connection with steps one through three shall normally be held during the Employer's regular business hours, or as mutually agreeable, and no deduction in pay status shall be made for the grievant and Union representative for reasonable time spent in this regard during the employee's scheduled duty hours.

-A. Step One –Appointing Authority or Designee.
+Step One –Appointing Authority or Designee.
 If the issue is not resolved informally, the Union may file a written grievance to the appointing authority or designee, with a copy to Human Resources. within twenty-one (21) calendar days of the occurrence (or knowledge of the occurrence or when the grievant reasonably should have known of the occurrence) of a situation, condition, or action which caused the grievance, the employee(s) affected, the shop steward, and/or the Union representative shall present the written grievance to the appropriate supervisor for resolution.
 The written grievance will include a description of the issue being grieved, including the relevant facts, the contract section(s) alleged to have been violated, and the remedy sought.
 The parties shall meet and attempt to resolve the grievance within fourteen (14) calendar days of the time the grievance is filed and shall provide a written response within fourteen (14) calendar days of the actual meeting date, or in the event no meeting occurred, within fourteen calendar days from when the grievance was filed.

 B. Step Two – Chief Human Resource Officer or Designee.
 If a satisfactory settlement is not reached in Step 1, and the Union wishes to pursue the matter further, the written grievance shall be referred electronically to the Human Resources within fourteen (14) calendar days after the written response is received or due from Step 1.
 The parties shall meet and attempt to resolve the grievance within fourteen (14) calendar days following the date of the written Step 2 submittal.
 The University’s Office of Human Resources shall provide a written response within fourteen (14) calendar days of the actual meeting date, or in the event no meeting occurred, within fourteen (14) calendar days from when the grievance was referred to Step 2.